 - We can find that the string is divided into two parts: the first part of length C comprising of the first C characters of S, and the second part comprising of the rest of the characters.

-- The two parts are rotated to the left by some places.
-The first part is rotated by (N % C) places every full iteration.
+- The two parts are rotated by some places.
+The first part is rotated right by (N % C) places every full iteration.

-- The second part is rotated by C places every full iteration.
+- The second part is rotated left by C places every full iteration.

 - We can calculate the number of full iterations f by dividing B by N.